How to Translate JSON Files with PTC

 Some frameworks or libraries may use more complex formats.
 For example, WordPress uses a JED format, which is generated from .po files.
 However, in most cases, JSON files rely on key-value pairs to handle translations.

-While JSON files serve many purposes, we’ll focus on how to use them for storing translation values and how to easily translate these files into multiple languages.
+While JSON files serve many purposes, we’ll focus on using them to store translation values and how to easily translate these files into multiple languages.

-To make your software multilingual, you need to organize your JSON files for translation.
-These files act as resource files that store all user-facing text, such as headings, buttons, and error messages.
+To make your software multilingual, you need to prepare your JSON files for translation.
+These resource files store all user-facing text, such as headings, buttons, and error messages.

 In most JavaScript frameworks like React, Vue.js, and Angular, you need to create and manage JSON resource files manually.
 Libraries such as i18next (for React) and vue-i18n (for Vue.js) help automate parts of this process.